-- CMSIS-Compiler: Provides software components for retargeting I/O operations in standard C run-time libraries, as well as a standardized API for core functions such as exceptions and interrupt handling. - CMSIS-View: Provides visibility into the internal operations of microcontrollers, peripherals, hardware components, and software components during the development and debugging of embedded applications. - CMSIS-DSP: A wide range of digital signal processing functions and routines.
-CMSIS-DSP algorithms are optimized for efficiency, helping you to maximize the performance of your applications and minimize resource usage.
-You can also use CMSIS-DSP as a basis for custom digital signal processing routines. - CMSIS-NN: A collection of efficient neural network kernels developed to maximize the performance and minimize the memory footprint of neural networks on Arm Cortex-M processors. - CMSIS-Stream: A Python package and a set of C++ headers to use on embedded devices to process streams of samples.
+- Improved privacy and security - Reduced latency and bandwidth - CMSIS-Stream: A Python package and a set of C++ headers to use on embedded devices to process streams of samples.
 CMSIS-Stream provides low memory usage, minimal overhead, deterministic scheduling, and a modular design.
-It also provides a graphical representation. - CMSIS-Toolbox: Command-line tools to work with software packs in Open-CMSIS-Pack format.
-This format is the basis for the csolution project format that is used in Keil Studio Cloud and the Keil Studio extensions in Visual Studio Code. - CMSIS-Zone: CMSIS-Zone helps to reduce the complexity of specifying partitioning, memory management, and access permissions in embedded applications using Arm Cortex-M processors. - CMSIS-DAP: CMSIS-DAP is a protocol specification and an open-source firmware implementation that provides standardized access to the CoreSightTM Debug Access Port (DAP) available on many Arm Cortex processors as part of the CoreSight debug and trace functionality.
+CMSIS-Stream also provides a graphical representation. - CMSIS-Toolbox: Command-line tools to work with software packs in Open-CMSIS-Pack format.
+This format is the basis for the csolution project format that is used in Keil Studio Cloud and the Keil Studio Visual Studio Code extensions. - CMSIS-Zone: A tool that helps to simplify partitioning, memory management, and access permissions in embedded applications. - CMSIS-DAP: This component provides access to the Debug Access Port (DAP) and enables communication over USB between a microprocessor and a debug tool on a host computer.